-Reserve Fund (\$95,865) - Reserve funds will be used for unanticipated projects or unfunded initiatives.
+Reserve Fund (\$60,881) - Reserve funds will be used for unanticipated projects or unfunded initiatives.
 The Board will approve program expenditures based on priority needs.
-As a high priority, the reserve funds will be used to supplement grant funding to redesign the "On the Air" curriculum.
+As a high priority, the reserve funds will be used for a public awareness survey that will be conducted in the fall of 2020.